Otus-DevOps-2019-11/vshender_infra/README.md

 - The application is made available on port 80 using `jdauphant.nginx` role.
 - Ansible Vault is used to store secrets.
 - Travis CI is configured.

+## Homework #13: ansible-4
+- Vagrantfile for the local infrastructure is created.